OpenNebula/docs/source/deployment/open_cloud_host_setup/monitoring.rst

 -  **-p**: port number
 -  **-f**: Interval in seconds to flush collected information to OpenNebula (default 5)
 -  **-t**: Number of threads for the collectd server (defult 50)
 -  **-i**: Time in seconds of the monitorization push cycle.
-This parameter must be smaller than MONITORING_INTERVAL (see below), otherwise push monitorization will not be effective.
+This parameter must be smaller than MONITORING_INTERVAL_VM (see below), otherwise push monitorization will not be effective.

 **KVM**: